matter-labs/zksync-lite-docs/docs/matterlabs.md

 ### How we work

-Matter Labs is a place full of ambitious people: we have tons of freedom but also a very strong results-first mindset.
-What matters here is getting things done.
+Matter Labs is a place full of ambitious people: we have tons of freedom but also a very strong results-first mindset — what matters here is getting things done.
 We value purposefulness, creativity, directness, minimalism, initiative, and BS-intolerance.
 Being in the business of security, we also pay huge respect to paranoid adversarial thinking.

 To take a deeper peek into our values and day-to-day work practices, check out the Matter Labs'